Retroactive Law: How Ukraine Will Pay Pension Contributions for Those Who Were Held Captive

 A drop in the bucket

-If we take into account that about 5,000 people have returned from captivity during this time, the burden on the budget will be approximately UAH 0.43 billion.
+Considering that approximately 5,000 people have returned from captivity during this period, the burden on the budget will amount to roughly 0.43 billion UAH.
 It all depends on how long each person spent in captivity.
-Minimum unified social contribution (contribution) per month: uAH 4,742 (based on the minimum wage of UAH 8,000 × the unified social contribution rate of 22%).
+Minimum monthly social security contribution: 4,742 UAH (based on the minimum wage of 8,000 UAH × 22% social security rate).

-“If we take into account the average period of captivity – 12 months, plus the guaranteed six months after release, then for one person for about 1.5 years it will be necessary to pay: 56 904 28 452 = 85 356 UAH.
+“If we take the average duration of captivity—12 months—plus a guaranteed six months after release, the total amount per person over approximately 1.5 years would be: 56,904 + 28,452 = 85,356 UAH.
 The total amount for 5,000 people will be 426,780,000 UAH.
-The main advantage is direct social support for the most vulnerable citizens, restoration of their pension rights and seniority.
-A guarantee from the state that “time in captivity is not erased from life.”
-In addition, the financial burden on the budget is minimal,” Vladislava Korzh, an economic analyst at [Komersant], calculated for [Komersant ].
+The main benefit is direct social support for the most vulnerable citizens, the restoration of their pension rights and work history.
+A guarantee from the state that ‘time spent in captivity is not erased from their lives.’
+Moreover, the financial burden on the budget is minimal,” economic analyst Vladislava Korzh calculated for "Komersant Ukrainian".

 Author: Alla Dunina